moneybutton/yours-channels/docs/yours-lightning.md

     and Bob’s revocation hash) routed through Bob (containing Bob’s public key)
   - An HTLC output of M satoshis to the payee (containing the payee’s HTLC hash) routed through Carol (containing Carol’s public key)
-- Carol signs Bob’s commitment transaction and gives it to Bob.
+- Carol signs Bob’s commitment transaction.
+- Carol sends an 'update' message to Bob containing the output list and Bob's partially signed commitment transaction.
 - Bob signs his commitment transaction and holds it.
-- Carol receives the HTLC secret from the payee, and then delivers it to Bob.
+- Carol receives the HTLC secret from the payee (using the high-level protocol), and then delivers it to Bob (using the high-level protocol).
-- Bob and Carol now exchange revocation secrets for the previous commitment transactions.
+- Bob and Carol now exchange revocation secrets for the previous commitment transactions by exchanging 'secret' messages.
 (TODO: Can the revocation secret be exchanged before the HTLC secret is shared?)

 ### Low Level: Carol to Bob Transaction Update Protocol
 TODO